Note: this section is updated for WriteLog 12.x

 To access the actual SSB message window, from the WriteLog toolbar select ‘Setup’ and then click on the ‘CW/RTTY/SSB messages’ selection which will produce the following window:

 Note the ‘SSB’ option in the lower right corner of the box.
-Selecting the SSB option changes the screen to look like this (or, if this is your first time opening this, it will be blank):
+Selecting the SSB option changes the screen to look like this:

 Note that the messages are standard Windows Wave Files named the the same as the Function keys to be pressed during the ham radio contest and placed in the directory noted in ‘Setup|Ports.’
 Also note that if you have worked the ham radio contest before, you can import the messages from that ham radio contest by clicking on the ‘Browse’ button and finding the appropriate contest file for the import.